ton-offline-storage/.github/profile/README.md

   and verify it in online client
 - You can store your mnemonic in persistent storage, but it is safer to store it on several physical mediums, and type it in an offline client every time.
   It insures you from losing USB drive with mnemonic, and makes task harder for potential *very* sophisticated malware
+- After you transfered offline client to offline system, calculate SHA256 hash of the zip file you transfered.
+In linux and Tails, run `sha256sum <filename>.zip`.
+Compare hash with hash of your [release](https://github.com/ton-offline-storage/ton-offline-client/releases), they must match.
+  This way, it's not enough for malware to simply forge the offline client in your primary system.

 You may notice, that *very* sophisticated malware still may establish offline communication between two systems with common hardware.
 You can take additional countermeasures every time you switch between systems:

 - Physically remove all persistent drives